-Participation in Class Discussion and Role Plays-10% of Grade

-The assignments shown above are all required for those students taking the course for three credit hours.
+Participation in class discussion, role plays and discussion facilitation-15% of Grade The assignments shown above are all required for those students taking the course for three credit hours.
 With permission of the instructors, students may also take the course for two credit hours or for professional education / training.
 Students taking the class for professional education / training will be required to participate actively in class discussion and role plays.

-Students taking the course for two credit hours will be required to participate actively in class discussion and role plays, and will also need to complete the Reflection Paper AND draft a Role Play.
+Students taking the course for 2 credit hours will be required to participate actively in class discussion and role plays, and will also need to complete the Reflection Paper AND draft a Role Play.